JasonToups/visible-react/README.md

+# Approachable React

+Go beyond the docs.

+Production-level code & concepts for newbs & pros.

+Join me for an exploration of React in an approachable style, to help you with the basics and advanced concepts of React.
+Starting with the basics of the Component structure and Parent
+& Child relationships, to more advanced concepts like Hooks, Custom Hooks, the Store, and working with Redux & Thunk.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.